jamisonderek/flipper-zero-tutorials/subghz/apps/genie-recorder/.flipcorg/gallery/README.md

 - Step 1.
 Be sure you have followed the steps in the [Capturing codes](#capture-codes) section.
 - Step 2.
 Run the Genie Recorder application.
 - Step 3.
-Choose `Config` and set the frequency to the frequency your remote runs at.
+Choose "Config" and set the frequency to the frequency your remote runs at.
 - Step 4.
-Choose `Genie File` and select the .GNE file that was saved during the [Capture codes](#capture-codes) section steps.
+Choose "Genie File" and select the .GNE file that was saved during the [Capture codes](#capture-codes) section steps.
 - Step 5.
-Press `Back` button to return to the main application.
+Press "Back" button to return to the main application.
 - Step 6.
-Choose `Send` to load the send screen.
+Choose "Send" to load the send screen.
-  - `NO .GNE FILE LOADED` - Confirm you selected a valid file in step 4.
+  - "NO .GNE FILE LOADED" - Confirm you selected a valid file in step 4.
-  - `Remote not fully captured` - You should continue to [capture signals](#capture-codes) but you can use the application.
+  - "Remote not fully captured" - You should continue to [capture signals](#capture-codes) but you can use the application.
-  - `Press OK to send signal` - Press the OK button to send the next code to the garage door opener.
+  - "Press OK to send signal" - Press the OK button to send the next code to the garage door opener.
-  - `Long press OK to reset code.` - This will desync the Flipper from the receiver.
+  - "Long press OK to reset code." - This will desync the Flipper from the receiver.
 It will start over, transmitting the first code.

 ## Troubleshooting